trealla-prolog/trealla/README.md

-	Runs on Linux, Android, FreeBSD, macOS, and WebAssembly (WASI) & Go Foreign function interface (FFI) for calling out to user C code Access SQLITE databases using builtin module (uses FFI) Attributed variables with SICStus interface (*WIP*)
+	Runs on Linux, Android, FreeBSD, macOS, and WebAssembly (WASI) & Go Foreign function interface (FFI) for calling out to user C code Access SQLITE databases using builtin module (uses FFI) API for calling from C (or by using WASM from Go & JS) Attributed variables with SICStus interface (*WIP*)
 	Rational trees aka. cyclic terms (*WIP*)
 	Logtalk compatible